classyPimp/turboPimp/README.md

 ### Preface
 The library itself is not bundled to it's own gem yet, beacuse I'm writing it in a way of building real life like app featurese, meeting problems, ammend the lib to solve them.
 You can easilly extract it manually.
 The lib itself is not in 0.0.0.1 state, but not super stable, and it's more for the purpose of proof of concept/demo/feedback.
+This repo comes as Rails demo app.

 ### Short description
 Chaotic soup of React, ReactRouter, wrapped in Opal with generous dash of model.